-There are two (2) online quizzes covering material from the textbook and other materials covered in class.
-The quiz questions are multiple-choice with a total of 150 points for Quiz #1 and 200 points for Quiz #2.
+There will be three (3) quizzes covering material from the textbook and other materials covered in class.
+The quiz questions are multiple-choice and true-false.
 There is only one opportunity to take each quiz.
-Once completed, submit the quiz for grading and access "Results" to ensure the quiz has been submitted and graded.
-Quizzes will not be re-opened after their close times, so it is up to you to complete the quizzes in a timely fashion.
+Quizzes will not be rescheduled after the designated date, so it is up to you to be available to take the quiz as scheduled.